 Once Lewis and Clark reached the upper Missouri River, Sacagawea’s knowledge of the landscape and the Shoshone language proved invaluable and was an early example of the value of geospatial intelligence and human geography.

 Human geography is a century-old social science discipline that looks for interconnections between people and places, including how people use the physical landscape and how, based on a number of factors, that use evolves over time.
 Using this discipline, NGA and others in the intelligence community analyze ethnicity, language, religion, demographics, economics, education, water and land use, transportation and natural resource.

-The story of Sacagawea is reflected in the National Geospatial-Intelligence Agency’s motto, “Know the Earth… Show the Way… Understand the World.”
+The story of Sacagawea is reflected in NGA’s motto, “Know the Earth… Show the Way… Understand the World.”

 During World War II, Massachusetts native and STEM pioneer Mary Sears left her job as a research assistant at the Woods Hole Oceanographic Institution to answer her country’s call to duty.
 As a Navy lieutenant in the Women Accepted for Volunteer Emergency Service, or WAVES, she was appointed head the Navy Hydrographic Office’s new Oceanographic Unit, which was created in 1943.
 This marked the beginning of military efforts to consolidate oceanographic programs.